eml10n/l10ninfo/content/localization.md

 #### Don't translate everything in HTML elements

-HTML elements help internet browsers render a webpage.
+HTML elements help internet browsers render a web page.
 A link element is usually written with HTML tag `<a>`:

 	<a href="https://engagemedia.org/" title="EngageMedia">This is a link that you can click</a>